What type of energy switcher are you?

 Other reasons for switching included: getting better customer service, wanting to tie in to a fixed term deal, and even something as simple as wanting a dual fuel package.

-So, although money is the main priority, this shows you should also consider other factors when switching supplier.
+Although money is usually the main priority when switching, it's clear that you should also consider other factors when switching supplier.

 What type of energy switcher are you?